 Last frost date – you should know the last frost date for your growing zone.
 The last frost date is the last date that your area is likely to experience freezing temperatures.
 It gives us a good idea of when it’s safe to plant outdoors.

 To find your last frost date just Google “last frost date (your town and state).”
 Or you can also use your county name.
 Most of the time the first search results will be from the local University or Cooperative Extension.
-You can also call your local Cooperative Extension and ask for the date.
+You can also insert your zip code into this tool and find your first and last frost date.

-Vegetables you want to grow – also before we start you want to have a list of vegetables that you want to grow.
+Vegetables you want to grow – also before we start, you want to have a list of vegetables that you want to grow.
 You can see in my schedule sheet that I don’t have radish.
-It’s a common vegetable that you should add to your sheet if you grow it but we don’t really like eating radish so I don’t grow it and there is no reason for me to spend time on figuring planting dates for this crop.
+It’s a common vegetable that you should add to your sheet if you grow it but we don’t really like eating radish (although, we tried fermented radish recently and it was really good!
+And also, I might start to grow it for the market…) so I don’t grow it and there is no reason for me to spend time on figuring planting dates for this crop.

 Planting Schedule For Indoor Seed Starting…

-Ok, our first step is to create a schedule for the seeds we are going to start indoors.
-If you are wondering which seeds you should start indoors and how to do it, read Starting Vegetable Seeds Indoors Under Lights.
+Step One – OK, our first step is to create a schedule for the seeds we are going to start indoors.
+If you are wondering which seeds you should start indoors and how to do it, read Starting Vegetable Seeds Indoors Under Lights and check out my DIY grow light stand.

 With your last frost date in hand, head over to Johnny’s Selected Seeds website.
 Enter your last frost date into the Seed Starting Date Calculator and you’ll get a list of all the vegetables you can start indoors, when to plant the seeds and when to transplant them.